23 Things Every New Dad Should Be Prepared To Do For His Partner After Birth

 Take Care Of Store Runs And Online Orders

-In our household, the energy for errands was limited in those early early weeks (extra special thanks to family members who swooped in to help) but we had very hot fingers when it came from ordering from Amazon Prime.
+In our household, the energy for errands was limited in those early early weeks (extra special thanks to family members who swooped in to help) but we had very hot fingers when it came to ordering from Amazon Prime.
 For things that aren’t super time sensitive (extra milk bags, spare jammies, more swaddles), she will be thrilled to hear you say that you took care of it.

 Every meal that you can take off her plate (pun intended, again) helps.
 If you like to cook, great!
 If not, take-out totally works, too.
 Disposable plates and utensils help alleviate dishes if you can push the environmental side effects aside.
 (No judgment from me.
 New parents gotta do what new parents gotta do.)